 Some types of insurance policies are mandatory, such as Employers’ Liability Insurance if you employ people, whereas others will simply provide peace of mind that your business will be protected if something goes wrong.

-Most self employed people will look at taking out public liability insurance and employers liability cover, as as well as any other policies required for industry-specific reasons, or demanded by clients.
+Most self employed people will look at taking out public liability insurance and employers liability cover, as well as any other policies required for industry-specific reasons, or demanded by clients.

 Sole Trader bank account

 Once you set up as a sole trader, you will most likely want to open a business bank account As a sole trader, you can open an account with a specific name such as “John Adams Trading As JA Construction”.

 Don’t necessarily open an account with your personal bank account, as you may get a better deal elsewhere.
 You will often find that the major high street banks offer 12 to 24 months’ free banking, which can represent a significant saving in monthly transaction fees.

 The sole trader route is the most popular way of starting up in business in the UK, however it is not the best route for everyone, which is why we always recommend discussing your choices with an accountant or other suitably qualified business adviser.

 Sole traders are liable for any business debts or losses they make, or if forced into bankruptcy, whereas the liability of limited company directors is, as the name suggests, limited.

 Always remember, that if you become a sole trader, you can easily switch to the limited company route later on if you want to.